danielpodrazka/hierarchical-memory-middleware/README.md

 ```
 🤖 Welcome to Hierarchical Memory Middleware!
-🧠 Starting new conversation with infinite memory...
+🧠 Starting experimental conversation with hierarchical compression...

 You: Let's discuss the architecture of a web application
 AI: I'd be happy to discuss web application architecture...

-# Later in the conversation (after many exchanges)
+# Later in the conversation (if compression is working properly)
 You: What did we say about the database layer earlier?
 AI: Let me search our conversation history...
-    🔍 [Using MCP tools to find relevant nodes]
+    🔍 [Attempting to use MCP tools to find relevant nodes]
-    📄 [Expanding compressed memories]
+    📄 [Trying to expand compressed memories if context allows]
-    Based on our earlier discussion about the database layer...
+    Based on our earlier discussion (if found)...
 ```

-The AI automatically manages its memory, compressing older exchanges while maintaining perfect recall through MCP tools.
+The system attempts to manage memory automatically through compression, though success varies based on conversation complexity and tool usage patterns.

 ## Configuration